 3. Learn how to use talk tracks.

-A non-negotiable quality of a good insurance agent is knowing what to say and when and how to say it.
-Unfortunately, many fledgling agents and producers fail in conversations with leads because they jump into calling people without thinking through what they should say—they have no plan for their time on the phone with leads, and they don’t know how to take charge of conversations or overcome objections.
+A non-negotiable characteristic of a good insurance agent is being a good communicator: they know what to say and when and how to say it.
+Unfortunately, many fledgling agents and producers fail in conversations with leads because they jump into calling people without thinking through what they should say.
+They have no plan for their time on the phone with leads, and they don’t know how to take charge of conversations or overcome objections.

-Learning the right things to say in any given situation is a major contributor to an agent’s success.
+Learning the right things to say in any given situation contributes greatly to an agent’s success.
 Many use scripted game plans, called talk tracks, to help prevent conversations from going off the rails.

 We created a free guide that includes talk tracks around four common objections: